 The Northern group of volcanoes is located at the edge of the Pacific slab, close to the slab window between the Kamchatkan and Aleutian slabs.
-Additionally, this area coincides with the subduction of the Emperor Ridge All these factors explain exceptional variety and intensity of volcanism in the area.
+This explains exceptional variety and intensity of volcanism in the area

-Horizontal section at 150 km depth of the P-wave velocity anomalies from the regional tomography model by Koulakov et al. (2011).
+Horizontal section at 150 km depth of the P-wave velocity anomalies from the regional tomography model by Koulakov et al. (2011a).